 So, you might be tempted to think that \mathbf{K}^2 is the "sparsest" coordinate plane, so that perhaps all Hilbert-planes-with-HE are Euclidean.
-Again no. Projects 2-6 in Chap.
-3 (see also pp. 131 (remark at bottom), 139-142, 572-573) define and study a Pythagorean field Ω closed under taking square roots of numbers of the form $c^2 + 1$ (in addition to the rational operations). Ω^2 is strictly smaller than \mathbf{K}^2 but large enough to save Axiom C-1.
-Thus the bottom right entry in the table above is nonempty.
+Again no. Project 2 in Chap.
+3 (see also pp. 572-573) defines a Pythagorean field Ω closed under taking square roots of numbers of the form c^2+1 (in addition to the rational operations). Ω^2 is strictly smaller than \mathbf{K}^2 but large enough to save Axiom C-1.
+Thus the bottom right entry in the table above is nontrivial.